moby/moby/docs/reference/commandline/dockerd.md

 For information about how to create an authorization plugin, refer to the [authorization plugin](../../extend/plugins_authorization.md) section.

 ### Daemon user namespace options

 The Linux kernel
 [user namespace support](https://man7.org/linux/man-pages/man7/user_namespaces.7.html)
 provides additional security by enabling a process, and therefore a container, to have a unique range of user and group IDs which are outside the traditional user and group range utilized by the host system.
-Potentially the most important security improvement is that, by default, container processes running as the `root` user will have expected administrative privilege (with some restrictions) inside the container but will effectively be mapped to an unprivileged `uid` on the host.
+One of the most important security improvements is that, by default, container processes running as the `root` user have expected administrative privileges it expects (with some restrictions) inside the container, but are effectively mapped to an unprivileged `uid` on the host.

 For details about how to use this feature, as well as limitations, see